-There are three books assigned for this course.
-They may be ordered (or downloaded) through Amazon (Kindle) and other booksellers.
+There are three books assigned for Fundamentals.
+They may be ordered (or downloaded) through Amazon (Kindle) and other books ellers.
 We do not use the GW Bookstore system.
 The first assignments from the books do not occur until week two of the class, so you have time to acquire them.

-- Michael J. Burton, Daniel M. Shea, and William Miller, Campaign Craft: The Strategies, Tactics, and Art of Political Campaign Management.
-Praeger, either 4th (2010) or 5th (2015) edition. - Lee Drutman, Breaking the Doom Loop: The Case for Multiparty Democracy in America.
-Oxford, 2020. - Stephanie Vance, The Influence Game: 50 Insider Tactics from the Washington D.C.
+- Michael J. Burton, William Miller, and Daniel M. Shea, Campaign Craft: The Strategies, Tactics, and Art of Political Campaign Management.
+Praeger, 5th (2015) edition. - Eitan Hersh, Politics is for Power: How to Move Beyond Political Hobbyism, Take Action, and Make Real Change.
+Scribner, 2020. - Stephanie Vance, The Influence Game: 50 Insider Tactics from the Washington D.C.
 Lobbying World That Will Get You to Yes.
 Wiley & Sons, 2012.

-Additional required readings can be found via the course Moodle pages (Electronic Reserves) and through links provided ahead in the syllabus.
+Additional required readings can be found via the Electronic Reserves and through links provided ahead in the syllabus.